dwp/govuk-casa/docs/api/bootstrap.md

 # Initialising CASA

-CASA is essentially a series of middlware for ExpressJS, so by "initialising CASA" we are simply referring to the process of "configuring and adding the CASA middleware to Express".
+CASA is essentially a series of middleware for ExpressJS, so by "initialising CASA" we are simply referring to the process of "configuring and adding the CASA middleware to Express".

 And that initialisation takes place via the main `@dwp/govuk-casa` module ...